pleprovo/YetAnotherGameofLife/README.md

 ## Notes
 Comments were written in the java-doc style, so in practice we can generate a documentation as good as the comments...
+Note for myself: I was surprised by the use of raw pointers everywhere, turns out all classes that descend from QObject have memory handling so, nothing to worry on that side.

 ## License
 [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)